Is workers’ compensation required for seasonal employees?

-- Write a thorough job description.
-Being clear about what the job entails can not only help attract qualified candidates, but also potentially reduce the number of applicants who may not be able to handle the physical demands of the job.
-This reduces the chance for potential injuries.
+Write a thorough job description.
+Being clear about what the job entails can not only help attract qualified candidates, but may also reduce the number of applicants who cannot handle the physical demands of the job.
+This reduces the chance of potential injuries.

 Seasonal workers can play an important role in a small business's success during busy times.
 However, it's up to small business owners to make sure they are hiring reliable workers and carrying the appropriate amount of workers’ compensation coverage.

 Complete Insureon’s easy online application today to compare quotes for workers' compensation and other types of insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.